-The Medieval II: Total War Collection campaign takes place between AD 1080 and AD 1530 and is set against a background of political, social and religious changes, when the borders of competing European states were repeatedly drawn and redrawn on bloody battlefields.
+The Total War: MEDIEVAL II - Definitive Edition campaign takes place between AD 1080 and AD 1530 and is set against a background of political, social and religious changes, when the borders of competing European states were repeatedly drawn and redrawn on bloody battlefields.

 Battle of Hastings